thehackerwithin/UoB/index.md

 ## Where:

-We meet at TBA.
+We meet at {{ site.meet_time }} in {{ site.meet_place }}.

 ## When:

-TBA - starting officially at TBA, but have a friendly chat from 5:00-5:10 if you like).
-While the main session should occupy less than an hour, the lightning talks and hacking session usually go on until 6:30pm.
+We meet at {{ site.meet_time }}.
+We start officially at that time, but do join us for a friendly chat from 15 minutes before if you like.
+While the main session should occupy less than an hour, the lightning talks and hacking session usually go on until 90 minutes after the start time.
 See the [upcoming topics list]({{ site.url }}/upcoming.html) or the [calendar](http://bit.ly/1cqFKuh) for the topic for this week.

 ## How: